gabrieljablonski/fazenda-tech-interview/02-algorithms-and-time-complexity/README.md

 For example, given the string `FazendaTech is a pioneer on Generative AI technology!`, the output should include something like this:

 > [!NOTE]
 > Ideally, your output should be a bit more readable.
-This output structure is not a requirement, so try to make it a bit more readable.
+This output structure is not a requirement, so try to improve on it.

 ```
 f F 1